 The love TDB shares with Rigmor and their entwined fates are central to the story I tell.

 Rigmor is The Dragonborn’s soul mate.
 All the answers to all his questions would still not complete his identity.
 He can only be whole with her beside him.
-Click on the One of the New Journal links at the top of the page to start sharing Wulf and Rigmor adventure.
-The first New Journal is called Rigmor in Skyrim and covers the events of Rigmor of Bruma Reboot mod.
+Click on Rigmor in Skyrim at the top of the page to start sharing Wulf’s and Rigmor’s adventures.